Watch for Baby Milestones and Worry Less

 Congratulations!
 You have one of world’s most demanding jobs.

 It requires great stamina, intelligence, patience, and flexibility.
-You work a 7-day shift, frequently alone, and often late at night.
+You work a 7 days a week, frequently alone, and often late at night.
 You get too little sleep.
 Baby won’t explain what’s wrong, so you must use your wits.
 When you do solve a problem, Baby changes and there’s a new problem.

 My name is Warren Eaton